 Do You Have to Give a Recorded Statement in Michigan?

-After a crash, insurance companies often pressure victims into giving a recorded statement right away but in most cases, you are not legally required to do so, especially if it’s requested by the other driver’s insurance company.
+After a crash, insurance companies often pressure victims into giving a recorded statement right away, but in most cases you are not legally required to do so, especially if it’s requested by the other driver’s insurance company.
 In Michigan, your own insurance company may request a statement as part of your no-fault claim, but even then, you have the right to delay or consult an attorney first.
 The at-fault driver’s insurer has no legal authority to demand one.
-Here’s a breakdown of who might ask for a statement and what your obligations really are:
+In many cases, insurers will also review official crash documentation, including filing a police report after a Michigan car accident, when evaluating a claim.
+Here’s a breakdown of who might ask for a statement and what your obligations really are.

 Always remember: you don’t have to go it alone.
 Even a short, innocent-sounding statement can be used against you later if it contains anything insurers can twist.